Championing the fight against pneumonia

-This year World Pneumonia Day – on 12 November 2020 – will be held during a global pandemic that is dramatically increasing pneumonia deaths from COVID-19 and other causes.
+This year World Pneumonia Day, 12 November 2020, will be held during a global pandemic that is dramatically increasing pneumonia deaths from COVID-19 and other causes, especially because of the global crisis in access to medical oxygen.

-COVID-19 could add 1.9 million to the death toll this year.
-This could increase ‘all-cause’ pneumonia deaths by more than 75%.
+COVID-19 could add more than one million to the death toll this year.
+This could increase ‘all-cause’ pneumonia deaths by 70%.
 No other infection causes this burden of death.
+Further, disruptions to healthcare services are estimated to cause up to an additional 2.3 million child deaths – 35% from pneumonia and newborn sepsis alone.

-Many countries across Africa, Asia and Latin America, struggling with heavy burdens of COVID-19 and child pneumonia deaths, will need effective strategies to fight both.
-Investments in infection prevention (masks, social distancing, hand washing etc), and improved diagnosis and treatment (with pulse oximetry and oxygen) can save lives during the pandemic – and beyond.
+Many countries across Africa, Asia, and Latin America who are struggling with heavy burdens of both COVID-19 and pneumonia deaths from other causes will need more effective strategies to fight both.
+Investments in infection prevention (masks, social distancing, hand washing etc), is vital, and improved diagnosis and treatment with pulse oximetry and oxygen can save many lives during the pandemic – and beyond.

 This World Pneumonia Day, we are calling on governments and other stakeholders to ensure that the massive effort to control the pandemic contributes to reducing ‘all-cause’ respiratory infections and deaths among both children and adults for the long term.

-Gargee Ghosh, President, Global Policy and Advocacy, Bill & Melinda Gates Foundation
+In the words of Gargee Ghosh, President, Global Policy and Advocacy, Bill & Melinda Gates Foundation:

 RESOURCES